Richard Frey: Life

 After the founding of the People's Republic of China 1949, Richard Frey chose to stay, taking part in the development of the country and received the Chinese nationality in 1952.
 In war Richard Frey lost contact to the love of his youth Hanna in Vienna and raised a family in Yan'an with his comrade Li Binzhu in 1945.
 In the early 60s the marriage was annulled for political reasons and years later he married for the second time.
 After the death of his father 1962 he was allowed to travel to Austria for a short time visiting his mother, who was living alone in Vienna.

 Richard Frey has worked as a physician for disease control in remote areas of southwest China for ten years, and since 1962 as a specialist and consultant for the Chinese Academy of Medical Sciences in Beijing.
 Under the direction of Richard Frey in the early 80s, a national medical information network was built in China.
 He founded and managed the first computer database for the medical information center in Beijing.
 For this purpose a pilot project was first launched in Beijing connecting a hospital on the Peking Medical Union campus to a nearby computing facility attached to the Beijing Municipal Government.
 The facility at the time was the first major center in China to house an advanced mainframe computer (from the Burroughs Corporation) for multi-purpose use.
 Software modules from a U.S. oriented hospital information system were modified to suit the Chinese situation.
 The computer was acquired under the first United Nations Development Programme (UNDP) technical assistance project (CPR/79-001) for China.

 Prior to his retirement, he was the Chairman of the Information Institute and curator of the Medical Academy of Sciences of China.

 During the Cultural Revolution, and several political movements in China Richard Frey experienced the political repression and unlawful treatment for years.
-Only in 1983 he was appointed as the Foreign Expert of the CPC in Beijing as a member of the Chinese People's Political Consultative Conference (CPPCC) and participated in the VI.
+Only in 1983 he was appointed as the Foreign Expert of the CCP in Beijing as a member of the Chinese People's Political Consultative Conference (CPPCC) and participated in the VI.
 VII.
 VIII. and IX.
 CPPCC.
 Besides his medical scientific activities he always tried to present the New China to the outside world building relations between China and his home country Austria as well as Western countries.